asmyasikova83/data_analysis/README.md

 world factbook - Analysis of demographics using python and SQL

-Marketplace.ipynb - Marketplace data analysis in python using Chatgpt
+marketplace.ipynb - Marketplace data analysis in python using Chatgpt